Indigenous peoples in Venezuela: History

+The first SPanish explorers arrived in Venezuela on 31 July 1498.

 Spain's colonization of mainland Venezuela started in 1514, establishing its first permanent South American settlement in the present-day city of Cumaná.
 The name "Venezuela" is said to derive from palafito villages discovered in 1499 on Lake Maracaibo reminding Amerigo Vespucci of Venice (hence "Venezuela" or "little Venice").
 Amerindian caciques (leaders) such as Guaicaipuro (circa 1530–1568) and Tamanaco (died 1573) attempted to resist Spanish incursions, but the newcomers ultimately subdued them.
 Historians agree that the founder of Caracas, Diego de Losada, ultimately put Tamanaco to death.
 Some of the resisting tribes or the leaders are commemorated in place names, including Caracas, Chacao and Los Teques.
 The early colonial settlements focussed on the northern coast, but in the mid-eighteenth century the Spanish pushed further inland along the Orinoco River.
 Here the Ye'kuana (then known as the Makiritare) organised serious resistance in 1775 and 1776.
 Under Spanish colonization, several religious orders established mission stations.
 The Jesuits withdrew in the 1760s, while the Capuchins found their missions of strategic significance in the War of Independence and in 1817 were brutally taken over by the forces of Simon Bolivar.
-For the remainder of the nineteenth century governments did little for indigenous peoples and they were pushed away from the country's agricultural centre to the periphery.
+For the remainder of the 19th century, governments did little for Indigenous peoples and they were pushed away from the country's agricultural centre to the periphery.